Ashleigh Gardner: Cricket World Cup and Commonwealth Games success

 Gardner recorded her maiden Test half-century at Carrara Stadium during the 2020–21 multi-format series against India, scoring 51 runs in a drawn match.
 The following summer, she managed another half-century at Manuka Oval in the only Test of the 2021–22 Women's Ashes, which also ended in a draw.

 During a group stage match of the 2022 Women's Cricket World Cup against New Zealand at the Basin Reserve, Gardner played a dominant innings of 48 not out from 18 balls while also taking 3/15, contributing to her team's 141-run victory.
 She finished the tournament with ten wickets at an average of 19, helping Australia to claim another world championship title.

 Gardner made a strong start to the T20I tournament at the 2022 Commonwealth Games, scoring 52 not out off 35 balls against India, ensuring Australia's recovery from 5/49 to successfully chase down a target of 155 with three wickets in hand and an over to spare.
 She also performed well in the gold medal match, once again meeting India at Edgbaston, scoring 25 from 15 deliveries in the first innings before taking 3/16 from three overs with the ball in a nine-run victory.

+On 26 June 2023, Gardner took the match figures of 12 for 165 to give her side an 89-run Ashes Test victory over England at Trent Bridge.
+She took 8/66 in the second innings, the best bowling figures in Australian women's cricket.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

 Off the field

-Gardner was born in the Sydney suburb of Kogarah, and attended Picnic Point High School.
+Gardner was born in the Sydney suburb of Bankstown, and attended Picnic Point High School.
 An Indigenous Australian through her mother's Muruwari heritage, she formed the Ashleigh Gardner Foundation with the goal to "increase the percentage of Aboriginal kids finishing high school".